Chest drain

 Are there any risks with chest drains?

-In most cases the insertion of a chest drain is a routine and safe procedure.
-Most people find their breathing is much easier once the chest drain is in place.
-However, like all medical procedures, chest drains can cause some problems:
+In most cases inserting a chest drain is a routine and safe procedure.
+However, like all medical procedures, there are some possible risks.
+The most common or serious risks are:

-• Fewer than 1 in 10 drains may become blocked, which stops them working effectively.
+• Fewer than 1 in 10 drains become blocked, which can stop them working properly.
+Regular flushes of sterile water may be given to help prevent blockage.

 • You may feel temporarily dizzy or light-headed when the drain is inserted.
-This occurs in about 1 in 50 patients.
-It is usually short-lived, but please let your doctor know if you experience this.
+This occurs in about 1 in 50 patients and usually goes away quickly.

-• Infection: sometimes chest drains can become infected but this is uncommon (about 1 in 50 patients).
-Thorough cleaning of the skin before putting in the chest drain and a good aseptic technique will help to reduce this risk.
-If you feel feverish or notice any increase in pain or redness around the chest drain, inform your nurse or doctor.
+• Chest drains can become infected, but this is uncommon, affecting about 1 in 50 patients.
+Cleaning the skin and using good aseptic technique helps reduce this risk.
+If you have a fever or notice increasing pain or redness around the drain site, tell your nurse or doctor.

-• Bleeding: a bruise at the site of insertion occurs commonly.
-Rarely (less than 1 in 250 patients), the chest drain may accidentally damage a blood vessel and cause bleeding into the pleural cavity.
-Often it stops by itself but occasionally it might require an operation or other intervention to stop the bleeding.
+• Bruising around the insertion site is common.
+Rarely (fewer than 1 in 250 patients), the drain may damage a blood vessel and cause bleeding into the pleural cavity.
+This often stops on its own, but occasionally an operation or other intervention is needed to control the bleeding.

-• Subcutaneous emphysema: sometimes air can collect under the skin near the chest drain, causing swelling or a ‘crackly’ feeling (less than 1 in 25).
-Usually this resolves by itself, but occasionally may require a larger drain to be inserted.
+• Occasionally air can collect under the skin near the chest drain, causing swelling or a ‘crackly’ feeling.
+This is called a subcutaneous emphysema (fewer than 1 in 25 patients).
+This usually resolves by itself, but occasionally may require a new drain to be inserted or for the drain to be left in longer.

-• A very rare complication of a drain insertion (about 1 in 200) is puncture of another organ.
-This could include other structures in the chest (e.g. the lung, heart, diaphragm or major blood vessel) or abdominal organs (e.g. stomach, liver or spleen).
-If the drain punctures the underlying lung, it may require the drain to stay in place longer.
-If organ puncture were to happen, another procedure or operation may be needed.
+• A very rare complication (about 1 in 200 patients) is accidental puncture of another organ.
+This may involve structures in the chest (such as the lung, heart, diaphragm, or major blood vessels) or abdominal organs (such as the stomach, liver, or spleen).
+If the lung is punctured, the drain may need to stay in longer.
+If any organ is injured, additional procedures or an operation may be required.

 If you require further information, please speak to your doctors and nurses.